Trig Avionics Launches New Transponder Line

 Key Takeaways:

-• Trig Avionics has launched its new TT23 transponder series, offering a smaller, lighter, and complete ADS-B Out solution primarily for experimental and light sport aircraft.
+• Trig Avionics has launched its new TT23 transponder series, a smaller and lighter ADS-B Out compliance solution primarily for experimental and light sport aircraft.

 See a mistake?
 Contact us.